 For a really meaningful date, find an opportunity to volunteer through Hands On Nashville.
 There are so many ways to serve in the community, so consider volunteering next time you have a free afternoon or weekend.
 Whether you join a Habitat build or pack bags of food with Second Harvest, you are guaranteed to feel good at the end of the date — even if the date himself turns out to be a dud.

-Still keeping things cheap, these dates all come in under $20 total for you AND your date.
-Grab a fresh Andrew Jackson (or soon, Harriet Tubman) as you and your wallet both enjoy a night out!
+Still keeping things cheap, these dates all come in under $20 total for you and your date.
+You and your wallet can enjoy a nice night out exploring any of these fun and festive Nashville activities!

 Disc golf is a great activity for couples and friends alike.
 Nashville has a few courses, though Seven Oaks Park is the most popular we’ve seen.
 Play a few holes or all 21 — like golf, this is a game that’s great for most ages and skill levels.
 The course itself is free, but you’ll need to use a proper disc golf disc.
 Cumberland Transit has midrange discs (which will work for any novice or intermediate player) for $9.99 each.
 Stop in and grab one for you and your date before heading out.
 And if you already have discs, then lucky you — this date is free!